Are Forex indicators useful?

 4. Signal confirmation

-Foreign exchange indicators can be used to confirm the trading signals provided by other technical analysis tools.
+Forex indicators can be used to confirm the Trading signals provided by other technical analysis tools.
 For example, when prices form trend lines or patterns, indicators can be used to verify the sustainability of such trends and increase the reliability of transactions.